onsensei/react-native-onsen-starter/README.md

 3. remove repository reference of react-native-onsen-starter
 4. install modules with command `npm install` or `yarn`
 5. rename project with command `npm run react-native-rename <newName> -b <bundleIdentifier>` of [react-native-rename](https://www.npmjs.com/package/react-native-rename)
+6. remove or edit [README.md](https://github.com/onsensei/react-native-onsen-starter/blob/master/README.md) and made your own one
-6. start coding your app 😎
+7. start coding your app 😎

 ## How to reproduce this starter
 You can make your starter by following these steps.